Prudence Hero Napier: Biography

-Prudence was born in Liverpool in 1916, the daughter of Sir Hugo Rutherford.
-In 1936 she married John Napier, a surgeon who was developing a particular interest in the hand.
-During the 1950s he became convinced that human functional anatomy could not be properly understood without a knowledge of non-human primates and, with Prudence's help, founded the Unit of Primatology in the Royal Free Hospital School of Medicine, which was the first centre in Great Britain devoted to the study of non-human primates.
+In 1936, she married the newly graduated surgeon John Napier, who had acquired a particular interest in the anatomy of the human hand.
+During the 1950s he became convinced that human functional anatomy could not be properly understood without in-depth knowledge of non-human primates and, with Prue's help, he founded the Unit of Primatology in the Royal Free Hospital School of Medicine, which, at that time, was the first centre in Great Britain devoted to the study of non-human primates.